-A proper invoicing system eliminates the risk of this while also helping deal with other issues such as duplicate payments resulting from duplicate invoicing.
+A proper invoicing system, using sequential invoice numbers, eliminates the risk of this while also helping deal with other issues such as duplicate payments resulting from duplicate invoicing.

 Invoice Numbering Options

 There are several ways of assigning invoice numbers.
-Here are some examples of the easiest and most common ones:
+Here are some examples of the easiest and most common invoice number sequence options:

 1. Sequential numbering

 Sequential or consecutive invoice numbering entails giving invoices numbers in an ascending or descending order.
-It is usually a straightforward numbering system, and you do not even need invoicing software to generate the numbers.
+It is usually a straightforward numbering system, and you do not even need invoicing software to generate the next invoice number.

 2. Chronological order numbering

 With chronological numbering, the invoice number will include both a unique invoice number and a date.
 Examples of a chronological invoice numbering system are 20220421-2001 and 20220421-2002.